-In this article, you will learn what will happen if you are overfilling engine oil and learn what signs to look for.
+In this article, you will learn what will happen if you overfill the engine oil and learn what signs to look for.

-Overfilling your engine oil can cause serious damages to your engine.
+Overfilling your engine oil can cause serious damage to your engine.
 Some common symptoms are oil leaks from the engine and blue smoke from the exhaust pipe.
-If you have only filled a couple of millimeters above the max sign, there is no need to worry.
-But if you have filled a centimeter above the sign, it can cause severe damages to your engine.
+If you have only filled it a couple of millimeters above the max sign, there is no need to worry.
+But if you have filled it a centimeter above the sign, it can cause severe damage to your engine.

-The engine oil reserve is designed to hold some extra oil to compensate for the fluid expansion which happens due to the hot condition.
+The engine oil reserve is designed to hold some extra oil to compensate for the fluid expansion which happens due to hot conditions.
 Adding an extra half a quart will not damage your engine.
 However, anything more than that could be harmful to the engine.

 When you add too much oil, the excess oil will go towards the crankshaft, and as the crankshaft rotates at a high-speed, the oil is mixed with the air and ‘aerates’ or becomes foamy.
 This foamy texture of the oil acts like a bad lubricant, and as a result, the oil is not pumped effectively.
-Over the time, the engine will starve for proper lubrication, and due to the weak oil pump, it can get locked up.
+Over time, the engine will be starved of proper lubrication, and due to the weak oil pump, it can get locked up.